Interview with Jo Lancaster. Two

 Description

 Jo Lancaster grew up in Cumbria and joined the Air Force as soon as he was able.
 After training as a pilot he flew a tour of operations with 40 Squadron from RAF Alconbury.
-He then became an instructor before his second tour flying Lancasters with 12 Squadron from RAF Wickenby.
-He then became a test pilot at RAF Boscombe Down.
-He continued to be a test pilot after the war and was the first person to eject from an aircraft in danger using a Martin-Baker ejector seat.
+He became an instructor before his second tour flying Lancasters with 12 Squadron from RAF Wickenby and went on to become a test pilot at RAF Boscombe Down.
+He continued this role after the war and was the first person to eject from an aircraft in danger using a Martin-Baker ejector seat.
 In all he flew a total of more than 144 aircraft types.

 Creator